slawqo/kaplonskipl/content/blog/neutron-where-is-my-packet-2.md

 2009-04-04
 ```

-* usually, when network is connected to the router in Neutron, this address is
+* When network is connected to a Neutron router, the metadata service address is
   simply reachable through default gateway configured in the Virtual Machine, so
-  it is basically send to the Neutron router's namespace, called
+  requests are basically sent to the Neutron router's namespace, called
-  ``qrouter-<router_id>`` and created by L3 agent on the controller or dedicated
+  `qrouter-<router_id>` and created by the L3 agent on the controller or
-  networker node.
+  dedicated networker node.
   Lets now focus a bit on how things are configured in the router's namespace.
-  For each subnet plugged to the router, there is interface called ``qr-XXX``
+  For each subnet plugged to the router, there is an interface called `qr-XXX`
-  created there - it is very similar to the ``tap`` port created in the
+  created there and it is very similar to the `tap` port created in the
-  ``qdhcp-`` namespace.
+  `qdhcp-` namespace.
 The only difference between them is the naming
   convention, other than that it's the same internal port in the integration
-  bridge (``br-int``).
+  bridge (`br-int`).
-  To check on which node there is router hosted, Neutron API can be used:
+  To find out in which node a router is hosted, the Neutron API can be used:

 ```bash
 $ openstack network agent list --router router1